 An assessment (taken on-screen), comprising of a range of question types to assess specification content related to collecting, storing, analysing and using data, cyber security, and digital technology networks.
-All questions are compulsory.
+All questions are

-A2 Unit 4: Digital Solutions non-examination assessment (NEA): approximately 45 hours 30% of qualification 100 marks: 150 UMS.
+A2 Unit 4: Digital Solutions non-examination assessment (NEA) approximately 45 hours 30% of qualification 100 marks: 150 UMS.
 A practical, non-examined assessment focussing on the creation of a transactional website linked to a server-based RDBMS.
-Candidates will plan, design, create, develop, review, test and refine a transactional website of their choice.
+Candidates will plan, design, create, develop, review, test and refine a transactional website of addition, the specification provides a coherent. satisfying and worthwhile course of study for learners who do not progress to further study in this subject.
+Pupils will have access to industry links enabling at understanding of opportunities and careers.